telliott99/MyUnix/unix6-diff.rst

 .. image:: /figs/xy_diff.png
    :scale: 50 %

-Perhaps it's a little garish, but OK.
+Perhaps it's a little garish, but I like it.